 For many entrepreneurs, owning a small business means putting on whatever hat you need to at the moment to get the job done, especially when you’re first starting out.
-This being stated, it’s important to set up a consistent routine that you know is aligned with helping you reach your business objectives.
+This being stated, it’s important to set up a consistent routine that you know is aligned with helping you reach your business objectives and be successful.

 Below are six daily activities that entrepreneurs (in any industry) should be performing in order to maximize their productivity.